Let’s be honest. Who actually enjoys cold calling?

 What position does the prospect hold?
 Are they likely to be a decision maker or a gate keeper?
 What are their pain points and challenges?
 When did they last update their equipment?

-The more you know about the person you're calling, the easier you’ll find it to start a meaningful conversation, build rapport and work out how you can help them with the right product and package.
+The more you know about the person you're cold calling, the easier you’ll find it to start a meaningful conversation, build rapport and work out how you can help them with the right product and package.

 2. Pre-qualify your prospect on social media

-It’s also helpful to contact your prospect before you call.
+When it comes to sales cold calling, it’s also helpful to contact your prospect before you call.
 In fact, social media channels like LinkedIn are a brilliant platform for introductions.
 A short, professional message – introducing your business and suggesting a call – is an easy way to sniff out receptive prospects.

 With this approach, you’ll also have the opportunity to arrange a convenient time to speak.